 What to do right now

-Flip you MacBook into a tent position to drain.
-This allows gravity to pull the water back toward the keyboard, away from the delicate parts inside, and out of the laptop.
+Flip your MacBook into a tent position to drain.
+This will pull the water back into the keyboard and away from your MacBook’s core components.

 What not to do